Kingdom Hearts: Birth by Sleep

 - A new D-Link was added for Pete, unlocked through the Command Board.

-- Another new boss, Mysterious Figure, can be fought at the Land of Departure after defeating Vanitas Remnant.
-He drops the new Keyblade, "No Name".
+- A new boss, Unknown, can be fought at the Land of Departure after defeating Vanitas Remnant.
+He drops the new Keychain, "No Name".

 - Crown Stickers were added as a new collectible, and their section in the Report was added.